 The course is taught by the following instructor(s):

 Internet marketing isn't your father's marketing channel.
 How will you make your Web campaigns count?
 Lesson One explains the ways in which Internet marketing can be more measurable, targeted, and cost-effective, than print, radio, and TV ads.
 You'll read case studies on companies that have successfully leveraged online advertising and examine reasons that companies succeed or fail in this space.
 You'll explore the critical issue of how to identify and attract your target audience through thematic, language, technology, and even color choices.
 You'll also learn the importance of an expansive Web presence that includes social media.

 On the Web, content is king—and having a content strategy is key to any site's success.
-Lesson Two explores the important role of Web content.
+In this week's class, we explore the important role of Web content.
 You'll look at how to develop and cycle content to attract visitors to your site and ways of sharing content with partners.
-Strategies for harnessing user generated content will be examined with reference to successful case studies.
+Strategies for harnessing user-generated content will be examined with reference to successful case studies.
 Finally, you'll learn about ways to promote fresh content through email marketing campaigns.
 Topics will include how to generate a quality list, write an effective campaign, schedule appropriately, and craft compelling subject lines.

 How will you measure the success of your Web presence?
 No Internet marketing strategy is complete without some well-defined success metrics and a sales/lead conversion plan.
-Lesson Six begins with a discussion of how to obtain and interpret site visitor metrics, including a look at social media analytics.
+Our final lecture begins with a discussion of how to obtain and interpret site visitor metrics, including a look at social media analytics.
 You'll look at creative ideas and technological solutions for increasing lead conversion and sales.
-Lead collection software options and shopping carts do's and don'ts are addressed, with a focus on turning online shoppers into buyers.
+Lead collection software options and shopping carts dos and don'ts are addressed, with a focus on turning online shoppers into buyers.

-- Develop an understanding of important concepts for developing an Internet marketing strategy.
+- Develop an understanding of important concepts for creating an Internet marketing strategy.

 - Determine whether a product or service is right for the Web and learn principles for attracting a target audience through design.